alebcay/cjdmanage/README.md

 Editing/Modifying
 -----------------
-cjdmanage is a Bash script, so just open it in a text editor and make whatever changes you want.
+cjdmanage is a Bash shell script, so just open it in a text editor and make whatever changes you want.
 Then save it and run it again.

 Contributing
 ------------